 January 2021 served as the aftermath of the turbulent events that took place in the full rollout of December’s Google Broad Core Algorithm Update.
 Whilst site owners are still trying to figure out the full extent of the algorithm changes, Google experts and the search community are back to business as usual.

-The SEO community continued its efforts to decipher the algorithm’s signals and pave the way to the upcoming Core Web Vitals that will give the user experience a whole other meaning in the search spectrum.
+The Google Experts at our SEO agency in London continued it’s efforts to decipher the algorithm’s signals and pave the way to the upcoming Core Web Vitals that will give the user experience a whole other meaning in the search spectrum.

 We were also thrilled to find out that high traffic pages are being stored in RAM whereas the majority of indexed pages in hard disk drives (HDD) making us fathom the gigantic proportions of Google’s storage capabilities as well as limitations.